Two issues deter passengers from using buses more than anything else.

 As a contrast rubber-tyred road vehicles will need to physically turn around to change directions - however although rare reversible buses are not unknown.

-Perhaps the one location where people are most likely to encounter reversible rubber-tyred road vehicles are at airports, where they operate 'airside' carrying passengers between the terminal buildings and the aircraft on the apron.
+Perhaps the one location where people are most likely to encounter reversible rubber-tyred road vehicles are at airports, where they (usually) operate 'airside' carrying passengers between the terminal buildings and the aircraft on the apron.
 Even then only some airports use them.

-As with the bus seen above these buses operate on the airport apron as alternatives to direct walkways between the aircraft and the terminal buildings.
+As with the bus seen above-left these buses operate on the airport apron as alternatives to direct walkways between the aircraft and the terminal buildings.
 Where they differ however is that rather than require the passengers to negotiate a flight of steps between the aircraft door and the airport apron the whole bus' body raises up to aircraft level.

 These buses link airport car parks with the terminals.
 Where they differ from regular urban buses is that some of the seats have been replaced with luggage racks.

 As with leisure-themed (tourist) and other airport buses these buses are often used by people who in their normal daily lives do not use buses; so the entire bus industry benefits when airport car park buses are able to act as good ambassadors for attracting passengers to bus transport - rather than fuel just about every imaginable negative stereotype.

 All over advertising buses are otherwise ordinary buses which have been painted in a special livery, usually to promote something - such as a commercial product or for a specific event.

 Just two examples are shown here - of course the possible source material for these images could be said to be "virtually inexhaustible"